Donald Trump’s Impeachment Inquiry Is Being Rushed To ‘Discredit Witnesses,’ Says Marsha Blackburn

 Impeachment proceedings against Donald Trump have begun following his controversial phone call with Ukraine’s President Volodymyr Zelensky.
-During the call, he repeatedly pressured Zelensky to dig up dirt on potential Democratic rival Joe Biden, and critics suggested he was using military aid as leverage.
+During the call, he reportedly pressured Zelensky to dig up dirt on potential Democratic rival Joe Biden, and critics suggested he was using military aid as leverage.

 Not everyone is behind impeachment.
 During an appearance on Fox News’ America’s Newsroom, GOP Senator Marsha Blackburn suggested that Democrats are creating controversy to emulate the “Kavanaugh circus” and undermine Trump’s presidency, Breitbart reports.